EBIvariation/contig-alias/readme.md

 This web service has some authenticated endpoints.
 The current approach to secure them is to provide the credentials in the src/main/resources/application.properties file at compilation time, using maven profiles.

-The application also requires to be connected to an external Postgres database to function.
-The configuration parameters for this database need to be provided at compilation time using the same maven profiles.
+The application also requires to be connected to an external database (PostgreSQL by default) to function.
+The credentials for this database need to be provided at compilation time using the same maven profiles.

-Copy this text, replace the values encolosed in ${} and put it all in your ~/.m2/settings.xml (or just add the profile if the file exists).
+Copy this text, replace manually the values enclosed in ${} and put it all in your ~/.m2/settings.xml (or just add the profile if the file exists).
 ```
 <settings>
     <profiles>